-And let’s not forget – it’s going to be 2023 in a week.
+And let’s not forget – it’s 2023.
 Algorithms on social media platforms demote outbound links.
 Google and search engines favor larger established websites.
 And advanced AI such as ChatGPT have added an entire dimension to this problem.

 So how does one go about generating traffic to a new website in 2023?
 Here are the 5 steps I believe will continue to work in 2023:

 Publishing valuable, informative, and engaging content on your website is the best way to attract organic traffic.
 This has been the case since the beginning of search engines and the internet, and this phenomenon is unlikely to change.